 These principles underpin this protocol.
-They will also be reflected in a new national code of conduct for employees due in the near future, on which the Office of the Deputy Prime Minister began a consultation in August 2004.
-Until such time as the national code appears, officers are bound by the Council's own code of conduct for staff and, in some cases, by their professional associations.
+Officers are bound by the Council's own code of conduct for staff and, in some cases, by their professional associations.
 The purpose of this code is to enhance and maintain the integrity (real and perceived) of local government and the Code, therefore, demands very high standards of personal conduct.

-1.5 This Protocol should be read in conjunction with the Members' Code of Local Government Conduct, the Council's Constitution and any guidance issued by the Standards Committee and/or Monitoring Officer.
-The protocol has been approved by the Council's Standards Committee, which will monitor its operation and which is responsible for reviewing the practical application of the Protocol, and making suggestions for its improvement and development.
+1.5 This Protocol should be read in conjunction with the Members' Code of Local Government Conduct, the Council's Constitution and any guidance issued by the Audit, Governance and Standards and/or Monitoring Officer.
+The protocol has been approved by the Council's Standards Committee (now the Audit, Standards & Governance Committee), which will monitor its operation and which is responsible for reviewing the practical application of the Protocol, and making suggestions for its improvement and development.
 Breaches of the protocol by a member may result in a complaint to the Standards Board for England if it appears the Members' Code of Conduct has also been breached.
 Breaches by an officer may lead to disciplinary action.